 Generate critical insights of how well your plant is performing relative to its designed capacity by connecting discrete processes to sensors that enable data collection, so you can analyse this performance data and adjust your production lines.
-Optimise unit performance for your operations with Azure IoT solution accelerator for connected factory.
+Optimise unit performance for your operations with the Azure IoT solution accelerator for connected factory.

 Intelligent supply chain

 Create smart systems to manage complex supply chains that expand beyond the walls of your factory.
 Get a fully integrated view that includes business planning, demand forecasting and track-and-trace monitoring to minimise losses.
-Build a smarter supply chain with Azure IoT solution accelerator for connected factory, Azure Sphere, Azure Blockchain and Azure Maps.
+Build a smarter supply chain with the Azure IoT solution accelerator for connected factory, Azure Sphere, Azure Blockchain and Azure Maps.

 Avoid expensive equipment loss, minimise operational downtime and enhance the productivity of your first-line workers.
-Tag your assets, equipment and tools that are used throughout multiple locations with Azure IoT solution accelerator for remote monitoring.
+Tag your assets, equipment and tools that are used throughout multiple locations with the Azure IoT solution accelerator for remote monitoring.

 Work with a trusted IoT leaderContact us

-Azure IoT solution accelerator demo: Connected factory
+Azure IoT solution accelerator demo: connected factory

 Learn how the Azure IoT solution accelerator for connected factory is used to connect existing factory equipment and machinery from multiple production lines and locations.
 See how brownfield connectors and the OPC UA framework is used to standardise data and communication to the cloud.